Apollo-Level2-Web-Dev/A7-PostgreSQL-Assignment/README.md

 Delete all courses that have no students enrolled.

 ### Query 5:
-Retrieve the names of students in batches of 2, starting from the 3rd student.
+Retrieve the names of students using a limit of 2 per batch, starting from the 3rd student.

 **Sample Output:**
 | student_name |